kamialie/education/README.md

 * can easaly configure new network; default requires restart or Docker
 * sharing environment variables can be done using docker-compose or docker swarm service(using secrets and configs)

-Container can connect to more than one bridge network
+Container connect to the bridge network (switch) via eth0 adapter, which is shown in `brctl show` command as interfaces.
+Container can connect to more than one bridge network.

+For extra inspection use `bridge-utils` package (on Ubuntu) to get even more info on bridge network; command `brctl show` will output all bridge networks on host.

 ### host